Program Title: ISEP Tilburg University

 At least one area studies course is strongly recommended.
 Additional preparation: Language, Culture and Society; Intercultural Communications; Introduction to International/ Intercultural Studies; Introduction to Sociocultural Anthropology

 Students must first apply through Pitzer’s Office of Study Abroad and International Programs.
 If accepted by Pitzer, students will complete the ISEP Exchange application.
 If accepted by ISEP, students will then complete the University application.

 Academic Year: late August to late June

-Students are require to take a full course load including a Dutch language course and one course with content on Dutch history, politics, literature or culture.
+Students are required to take a full course load equivalent to four Pitzer course credits including a Dutch language course and one course with content on Dutch history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 Students are required to take a Dutch language course.
 Dutch language courses are offered in addition to regular classes during the academic year or semester.

 Tilburg is strongest in the fields of economics, social sciences and humanities, and all programs offer a number of courses in English.

 Visit the ISEP website shown above and select ‘Website for Course Availability.’